CYBER-SECURITY TIPS THAT CAN SAVE A STARTING BUSINESS

 Limit the mobility of computers in your office.

-Do not let your employees take the computers home or transport them unless it’s really necessary.
-A good idea would be to allow only the reasonable use of mobile devices so that the information is not copied to many devices of which you will never be able to keep track.
+Employees shouldn't take computers home or transport them unless it’s really necessary.
+A good idea would be to allow only the reasonable use of mobile devices so that the information is not copied to many devices of.
+Do not let your employees take which you will never be able to keep track.

 Cybersecurity measures are equally important for small, growing and large businesses.
 Commercial information and personal data of your clients may easily end up online or in the hands of your competitors.
 It is particularly important for sensitive businesses, whose clients prefer anonymity.
 With the safety issues on the Internet, you can never be too careful.